What lies behind pain is ALWAYS inflammation.

 Beyond that, when you drink milk, you’re also getting a dose of antibiotics, growth hormones, pesticides, and painkillers.
 That’s because 80% of all antibiotics in the US are fed to livestock, as well as a huge amount of other drugs.

-Anti-Inflammatory Swap: Coconut milk, almond milk, hemp milk, and cashew milk (note – consume cashews and cashew products in moderation as they can become contaminated with fungus) are easy swaps!
+Anti-Inflammatory Swap: Coconut milk, almond milk, and cashew milk (note – consume cashews and cashew products in moderation as they can become contaminated with fungus) are easy swaps!

 Nut milks are a great alternative to cow’s milk, and they supply more calcium than cow’s milk.
 Make sure you’re choosing unsweetened nut milks (no cane sugar).
 And I suggest you buy organic nut milk produced without carrageenan, a dangerous stabilizer that more and more brands are removing.
 But read labels to be sure.